Epoxy flooring is one of the most durable floor finishes. You can use it on different floors. But can you put epoxy flooring over a painted surface?

 - Paint Shield

-- A Foam Paintbrush Or Roller
+- Foam brush or Roller

 - Large Drop cloth or Drop Sheet